 In many cases, people who follow a regular treatment plan that includes stretching and exercise can help keep their bodies more flexible and remain mobile for longer.

 Fatigue is one of the more common symptoms of AS.
 It results from the circulation of inflammatory markers in the body called cytokines.
-Fatigue may get worse because the body uses a lot of its energy to keep this inflammation at bay.
+Fatigue may worsen because the body uses much of its energy to keep this inflammation at bay.
 The effect can leave a person feeling drained of energy.

-Osteoporosis is a bone disease that makes the bones less dense than normal.
+Osteoporosis makes the bones less dense than normal.
 It occurs when the body loses too much bone or makes too little bone.
 The bones then become weak and are prone to breaks.

 This disease can develop in the spines of people with AS, increasing their risk of spinal injury.
-Medications are often given to help treat those with both AS and osteoporosis symptoms.
+The inflammation involved in AS may contribute to osteoporosis.

 According to a